Camilla9347/causal-tool/README.md

-# JBI 2025
+# Causal Tool

 ## Prerequisites

-To run the data processing procedure make sure you have installed in the **MAIN** folder the following:
+To run the tool, make sure you have installed in the main folder **R version $\geq$ 4.4.3** (used to write the procedure).

-- **R version ≥ 3.5.0**.
-The R version used to write this data processing procedure is **4.1.1 (2021-08-10) -- "Kick Things"** and it is available at https://cran.r-project.org/src/base/R-4/ for **MacOs**, https://cran.r-project.org/bin/windows/base/old/4.1.1/ for **Windows** and https://cran.r-project.org/doc/manuals/r-patched/R-admin.html for **Unix**.

-To visualize and interact with the data processing procedure, make sure you have installed **Cytoscape version 3.9.1**, available at https://cytoscape.org/download.html
+To visualize and interact with the tool output, make sure you have installed **Cytoscape version 3.10.3**, available at https://cytoscape.org/download.html

-## Input preparation for the data processing procedure
+## Input preparation for the procedure

 Pick a _Vitis vinifera_ or a _Homo Sapiens_ gene and find its OneGenE expansion list.